If you sell your stuff online, why not set up an e-commerce store to do it?

 Etsy’s focus is vintage and hand-made items, which makes it the perfect platform if you’re looking to sell your crafts.

-Unlike a lot of e-commerce sites, Etsy has no monthly fees, and will seemingly just charge you a listing fee of a couple cents to list an item once you’ve set up your store.
+Unlike a lot of e-commerce sites, Etsy has no monthly fees, and will seemingly just charge you a listing fee of 20 just cents to list an item once you’ve set up your store.

 Listings are active for four months, or until the item is marked as sold.